scrasmussen/IAP_cas-esm2_collab/README.md

 OR

-Change to scratch directory then enter testcase run directory
+Change to scratch directory with the testcase run directory, create directory for timing and checkpoint information to be written to, run testcase
 $ cd [scratch_directory]/FAMIPC5_FD14/run

-Create directory for timing and checkpoint information to be written to
 $ mkdir -p timing/checkpoints

-Run testcase
 $ mpiexec -np 128 ./ccsm.exe &> log.txt

 ```